ericduran/psdJs/README.md

 grunt -version
 ```

-Then, to get a complete, minified (w/ Uglify.js), linted (w/ JSHint) version of jQuery, type the following:
+Then, to get a complete, minified (w/ Uglify.js), linted (w/ JSHint) version of psdJs, type the following:

 ```bash
 grunt